-The opening hours are Monday to Friday 8-30am to 6-00pm.
+The opening hours are Monday to Thursday 8-50am to 6-00pm and Friday 8-50am to 2-00pm.

 The practice owner is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
+Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.